DEPARTMENT OF HOUSING & COMMUNITY DEVELOPMENT

 Appointed by the Governor with Senate advice and consent, the Secretary of Housing and Community Development is chief executive officer of the Department.
 The Secretary sets policy, promulgates rules and regulations, and determines the strategies to fulfill the Department's mandate.
 The Secretary is responsible for the budget of the Department and the budgets of the boards, commissions, and offices under its jurisdiction (Code, Housing & Community Development Article, secs.
 2-103, 2-104).

-The Secretary of Housing and Community Development serves on the Governor's Executive Council, the Children's Cabinet, the Commerce Subcabinet, the Governor's Subcabinet on Infrastructure, and the Smart Growth Subcabinet.
+The Secretary of Housing and Community Development serves on the Governor's Executive Council, the Children's Cabinet, the Governor's Subcabinet on Climate, the Commerce Subcabinet, the Governor's Subcabinet on Infrastructure, and the Sustainable Growth Subcabinet.

-As a member, the Secretary serves on the Maryland Affordable Housing Trust; the Interagency Committee on Aging Services; the Maryland Agricultural Education and Rural Development Assistance Board; the Behavioral Health Advisory Council; the Building Energy Transition Implementation Task Force, the Maryland Building Rehabilitation Code Advisory Council; the State Children's Environmental Health and Protection Advisory Council; the Interagency Disabilities Board; the Commission on Environmental Justice and Sustainable Communities; the Financial Education and Capability Commission; the Maryland Efficient Grant Application Council; the Maryland Heritage Areas Authority; the Maryland Advisory Council on Historic Preservation; Interagency Council on Homelessness; the State Coordinating Committee for Human Services Transportation; the Law Enforcement Coordinating Council; the Workgroup on Low-Income Utility Assistance; the Council on Open Data; the Task Force on Property Appraisal and Valuation Equity; the Rural Maryland Council; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; the Two-Generation Family Economic Security Commission; and the West North Avenue Development Authority.
+As a member, the Secretary serves on the Maryland Affordable Housing Trust; the Interagency Committee on Aging Services; the Maryland Agricultural Education and Rural Development Assistance Board; the Behavioral Health Advisory Council; the Building Energy Transition Implementation Task Force, the Maryland Building Rehabilitation Code Advisory Council; the State Children's Environmental Health and Protection Advisory Council; the Board of Directors, Maryland Community Investment Corporation; the Interagency Disabilities Board; the Maryland Entertainment Industry Council; the Commission on Environmental Justice and Sustainable Communities; the Financial Education and Capability Commission; the Government Efficiency Commission; the Maryland Efficient Grant Application Council; the Maryland Heritage Areas Authority; the Maryland Advisory Council on Historic Preservation; Interagency Council on Homelessness; the State Coordinating Committee for Human Services Transportation; the Maryland Council on Innovation and Impact; the Law Enforcement Coordinating Council; the Workgroup on Low-Income Utility Assistance; the Council on Open Data; the Rural Maryland Council; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; the Two-Generation Family Economic Security Commission; and the West North Avenue Development Authority.

 Directly under the Secretary are the Deputy Secretary, the Chief Financial Officer, the Chief Operating Officer, and the Chief of Staff.